- How do I apply?

 - DACA Renewal Fee – Submit copy of current EAD card which shows your name and expiration date.

 IMPORTANT – We need to see FULL copies of bills, receipts, statements, cost estimates, and any other documentation.
 All documents must identify your name, the provider name (e.g., Verizon, Geico, ATT, etc), amount due or cost, due dates (if any), and a description of what the document is for.
 Make sure you have appropriate documentation that can justify each item of your request, and that all documentation supplied is either in your name or is utilized by you.
+If the document is not in your name, you need to identify whose name is on the document, how you are related to that person, and what you contribute.
 Emergency assistance is not available for undocumented expenses and expenses belonging to others.

 Documentation that is NOT considered appropriate to support your request:

-- Bank account statements showing debits for rent, utilities, etc. (must have actual bills/statements)
+- Bank account statements showing debits for rent, utilities, etc. (must have lease and actual bills/statements)

 - Credit card statements showing charges for items requested (must supply actual bills/invoices)

-- Medical appointment scheduling or prescription orders (must have actual bills)
+- Medical appointment scheduling or prescription orders or EOBs (explanation of benefits) (must have actual bills)

-- Rent statements or letters from potential landlords with proposed rental terms (must have actual signed lease or current signed statement from landlord or owner confirming rental, term, and monthly rent)
+- Letters from potential landlords with proposed rental terms (must have actual signed lease or current signed statement from landlord or owner confirming rental, term, and monthly rent)

 - How do I submit my documentation?

 Upload your documentation under the “Supporting Documentation” section of the application.
 You can Click or Drag & Drop documents.
 Once uploaded, you can see your documents listed in the space provided.
 While there is no limit to the number of items you can submit, we suggest you carefully select current items to match the categories of expenses requested.
 Do not send your documentation via email.
 We will only accept documentation submitted through the application.
-Files over 25 MB and files with .MOV or .HEIC extensions will not be accepted.
-PDF-displayed documents are preferred.
+Files over 25 MB will not be accepted; and files with .MOV or .HEIC extensions will not be accepted.
+PDF displayed documents are preferred.
 HEIC-formatted documents should be converted to PDFs before uploading.

 - What happens after I submit my application?

 When you hit “SUBMIT FORM,” you will receive a confirmation pop-up message letting you know your application was submitted and giving you a Case Number.
 Make sure you record that Case Number.
 Once submitted, your application is reviewed by a committee of University Life staff.
-You may be asked by the committee via email to provide additional information to support your request, and you will be given a deadline of one week to submit that documentation.
-You will submit the additional documentation via a link provided in the email.
-Please allow up to 21 business days for the application review and decision.
+Please allow up to 21 business days for a response from the committee.
+You may be asked by the committee via email to provide additional information to support your request, and you will be given a deadline of one week to submit that documentation You will submit the additional documentation via a link provided in the email.

 - What if I received prior emergency assistance funding?

 The review committee will take into consideration all prior awards for emergency assistance.
-If you received funding during the present term, you cannot be considered for additional funding.
+If you received funding during the present term, you cannot be considered for additional funding except in very limited circumstances and subject to the committee’s approval.
 In addition, if you received prior funding for an item already, the committee may determine that the need has been met.

 How awards are distributed will depend on the source of the funding.
 The University will determine the source and method of fund delivery.
 Students cannot make special requests for disbursement of funds.

 If the award is funded through Stay Mason Student Support Fund, the award is processed by Student Accounts and will be posted to your student account.
-If funds come through the CARES Act (not a proactive award), the award is processed by Student Accounts and is distributed either by direct deposit to your personal bank account or by check and mailed to you.
-If the award comes through the George Mason University Foundation, the award is processed by the Foundation and is disbursed by check and mailed directly to you, unless the award is designated for tuition and fees which means the award will be posted to your student account to pay the balance.
+If the award comes through the George Mason University Foundation, the award is processed by the Foundation and is disbursed by check and mailed directly to you, unless the award is designated for tuition and fees which means the award will be posted to your student account to pay the balance and any remaining funds will be refunded to you.
 Any mailed check will be sent to the address on file with the University so make sure your address is up-to-date.

 Funds posted to your student account will first be applied toward any balance owed for tuition and fees; after the balance is paid, you will be refunded the remaining award amount.
 If you do not have a balance, you will be refunded a check in the full amount of the award.
 Funds via direct deposit to your personal bank account will be distributed within five-to-seven business days if you previously set up direct deposit.
 If you do not have direct deposit, a check will be mailed to your address on file with the University.